Dame-Dango/STACKtheFlags2022/web/Blogpost 2/README.md

 >         "default-src 'self'; script-src 'self' 'unsafe-eval' https://cdnjs.cloudflare.com; style-src-elem 'self' https://fonts.googleapis.com; font-src 'self' https://fonts.gstatic.com; connect-src 'self';"
 ```

-This affects our payload works as this meant that the browser will no longer execute inline javascript.
+This affects our payload as this meant that the browser will no longer execute our inline javascript.

 ![](2022-12-06-17-28-53.png)